About Our Boards.

-Bela graduated with Honors in Political Science from the University of Chicago and also earned her Juris Doctor from the University of Houston Law Center and the American University Washington College of Law.
-As a pro bono attorney, Bela has volunteered with Catholic Charities to represent individuals seeking protection from persecution and other forms of violence.
+Bela graduated from the University of Chicago and also earned her Juris Doctor from the University of Houston Law Center and the American University Washington College of Law.

 Deborah is a UK-Based expert Money Literacy Educator for kids, young adults and adults.
 She educates learners and clients how to be financially fit through simple everyday savvy tips, tricks and strategies.

 She is the brand owner of Sawyerrs’ House and Sawyerrs’ House Foundation for Young Persons.
 She is an international public speaker, an Amazon published writer of three financial books, a money blogger and podcaster.

 She is a devoted mum to her 2 young daughters who were instrumental in helping her write her first children’s’ worksheet booklet and flashcards called Play Your Cards Right – a book designed to help parents teach their children how to be money literate.

 She divides her spare time spending it with friends and family, enjoying all things holistic living coupled with being an avid tennis fan.
 Her ultimate vision is to give back to Africa by educating market women traders in money

 Her tagline is Spend BETTER.
 Save BIGGER.
 Invest BRAVELY

 Moyosoluwa Okereji is the founder of Global Access Master Class (GAMc); an initiative set up to empower young professionals on how to access, explore and maximize opportunities in the global community.